pavelsaman/pavelsaman.github.io/_posts/2020-03-14-czech-zip-regions-and-their-zip-codes.md

 However, we do not really use districts anymore, so again, such a mapping between zip code digits and districts is not the most valid method today.

-Finally, after a few more minutes of googling, this wiki page comes up: https://en.wikipedia.org/wiki/List_of_postal_codes_in_the_Czech_Republic It's finally a pretty detailed list of zip code ranges and what regions they belong to.
+Finally, after a few more minutes of googling, [this wiki page comes up](https://en.wikipedia.org/wiki/List_of_postal_codes_in_the_Czech_Republic).
+It's finally a pretty detailed list of zip code ranges and what regions they belong to.
 What seems obvious looking at the list:

 - the ranges of some regions are not really ordered, e.g. Zlín region seems to have a range of 750 00 - 769 99, but zip code 754** doesn't really exist, and range 686 00 - 688 99 belongs to Zlín as well

 So, the only chance is to focus on all those zip code ranges belonging to certain districts and then rellying on the fact that each district belongs to a particular region.
-This way, one can create something like I did in awk, a function that makes this mapping happen:
+This way, one can create something like I did in awk, a function that makes this mapping between zip codes and their regions happen:

 ```awk
 #!/usr/bin/awk